In Association with Amazon.com

 Nizar Qabbani was born in Damascus, the son of Tawfiq Qabbani (d.
 1954), a rich merchant and a member of the National Bloc, a nationalist movement created to end the French rule.
 Because of his anti-French activity, he was frequently arrested and once his factory was burned by the authorities.
 His residence in Ma'zanat A-Shah'am, one of Damascus's old districts, was a gathering place for the National Bloc.
 Sahab, Qabbani's brother, became the director of Syrian Television and a career diplomat, who retired in the early 1980s.
 Qabbani's grandfather, Abu Khalil al-Qabbani (1835-1902), a playwright and composer, is remembered as the "Father of Syrian theatre".

 Qabbani studied at the National Scientific College School in Damascus and entered then the University of Damascus, graduating in 1945 with a law degree.
 Following his legal studies, he embarked on a diplomatic career, which enabled him to tour different cities.
 Qabbani served in the Syrian embassies in Cairo (1945-48), Ankara (1948), Lebanon, London (1952-55), Beijing (1958-60), and Madrid (1962-66).
 Syria had gained independence in 1946 and after several coups the power was seized by the Ba'ath Party.
 Due to his poem, 'Bread, Hashish, and the Moon,' the men of religion in Syrian parliament considered in 1954 demoting him from his diplomatic post.
 Qabbani retired in 1966 and moved to Beirut, Lebanon, where he worked in literary journalism and eventually founded Manshurat Nizar Qabbani publishing house.
+At that time, Beirut provided him with a thriving literary and cultural environment.
 Along with Bader Shaker al-Sayyab, Yusuf al-Khal, Onsi al-Hajj, Mohammad al-Maghout, and Adonis, he helped created modernism in Arabic poetry.
-In the 1980s he moved to London.
+In the 1980s, when the Civil War intensified, he left the Arab world.
+Qabbani spent the subsequent years in self-imposed exile in Geneva, Paris, and London, his home for the last years of his life.

 Qabbani saw new hope for wider political and social transformation in the Palestine Liberation Movement.
 Ala hamish daftar al-naksa (1967) was born under the devastating shock of the Six Day War.
 Qabbani criticized Arab leadership during the war.
-"The stage is burned / down to the pit / but the actors have not died yet." (from 'The Actors') He was banned from entering Egypt, partly due to a poem in which he asked President Gamal Abdul Nasser: "When will you go away?"
+"The stage is burned / down to the pit / but the actors have not died yet." (from 'The Actors,' translated by Diana Der Hovanessin and by Lena Jayyusi, Modern Arabic Poetry: An Anthology, edited by Salma Khadra Jayyusi, New York: Columbia University Press, 1987, p.
+379) He was banned from entering Egypt, partly due to a poem in which he asked President Gamal Abdul Nasser: "When will you go away?"
 After Nasser's death he eulogized him as "the Fourth Pyramid" in La!
 (1970) – Qabbani idolized the Egyptian strongman for standing up for the British.
 Quabbani called Nasser the only true giant "in an age of dwarfs".
 Noteworthy, he also supported Saddam Hussein.

 When many other poets found their main subjects from the world politics and the fight for human dignity, Qabbani still revisited his erotic poems, but giving the concept of love a broader meaning: "If only they knew / that what I write about love / is written for my country." ('Politics and Erotics in Nizar Kabbani's Poetry: From the Sultan's Wife to the Lady Friend' by Mohja Kahf, World Literature Today, Vol. 74, No. 1, Winter, 2000) His early political verse were mostly collected in Al-A 'mal al-styasiyya (1974).
-Qabbani's stand against dictatorship is seen in the bitter lines: "O Sultan, my master, if my clothes / are ripped and torn / it is because your dogs with claws / are allowed to tear me.
-And your informers every day are those / who dog my heels, each step / unavoidable as fate."
-Qabbani clashed with King Hussein of Jordan, accusing him of murdering Palestinians living in Amman during the Jordanian-Palestinian war of September 1970.
+Besides being a spokesman for Arab women, Qabbani expressed in many poems his stand against dictatorship.
+He clashed with King Hussein of Jordan, accusing him of murdering Palestinians living in Amman during the Jordanian-Palestinian war of September 1970.
 From Egypt he was banished in 1977 after criticizing President Anwar al-Sadat's visit to Israel, labelling Sadat as an agent of Israel who was "mad" and who had "raped" Egypt.

 Qabbani was married twice.
 With his first wife, Zahra Aqbiq, he had two children, Tawfiq and Hadba; Tawfiq died in a car accident.
 His second wife was Balqis al-Rawi, an Iraqi schoolteacher, whom he had first met at a poetry recital in Baghdad, She inspired many of his love poems, of which 'Choose' has been read as his marriage proposal.
 Balqis was killed in 1981 at her Beirut office in a bomb attack by pro-Iranian guerrillas.
 Qabbani remained deeply devoted to her memory for the rest of his life.
 The death of his eldest son, a medical student, led him to write Ila al- Ameer al-Dimashqi Tawfiq al-Qabbani (To the Damascene Prince Tawfiq al-Qabbani).
 Qabbani's niece, the feminist writer Rana Qabbani, was married to the Palestinian national poet Mahmoud Darwish.